New York City’s Earned Sick Leave Law

 You can carry over up to forty hours of unused sick leave to the next calendar year.
 However, your employer is only required to let you use up to forty hours of sick leave per year.
 Your employer may choose to pay you for your unused sick leave at the end of the calendar year, but the employer must then give your full sick leave to you at the start of the new calendar year.

 Some employer’s policies may meet or exceed the law.
 However, if you meet the requirements of this law, your employer cannot provide you with no sick leave or less than you earn.
 You also have a right to use the leave that you earn and your employer cannot retaliate against you if request and use your leave.
-Retaliation includes any threat, discipline, discharge (firing), demotion, suspension, or reduction in your hours or any other adverse employment action against you for exercising your rights or attempting to exercise your rights under this law.
+Retaliation can include any threat, discipline, discharge (firing), demotion, suspension, or reduction in your hours or any other adverse employment action against you for exercising your rights or attempting to exercise your rights under this law.
+If you believe your rights to this leave have been violated, you should file a complaint with the New York City Department of Consumer Affairs.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.